 Application to CJEL

-• Statement of interest in CJEL (maximum one page), including any relevant experience you have in European Law.
-Please indicate interest, if any, in the Managing Editor (ME) position held open for new applicants.
+- Statement of interest in CJEL (maximum one page), including any relevant experience you have in European Law.
+Please indicate interest, if any, in the Editor positions held open for new applicants.